LuigiMaestrelli/my-dummy-store/README.md

 How I'm thinking about folder structures for a better and more stable architecture.

+### Pages

+Since I'm using NextJS, I have only a couple options on where can I put the pages folder.
+So, for now, I'm leaving where...
+I'm trying to separate as much as possible the Views and Components from where and putting all on the presentation layer.
+Leaving the pages only for de SSR actions.

 ### Domain

 The domain layer is the most high-level policy.
 Is where I define the entities and use cases.
 I don't have any implementations where, only interfaces and types.
 All the implementations will be done in the application layer.